AscendNTNU/downward_target_tracker/README.md

 $ rosrun downward_target_tracker debugger
 ```

-#### Testing if detector and tracker works

-If you are
+Then, with the main tab open in the debugger, if you are

 * looking at a target (red or green plate)
-* and you have the main tab open in the debugger,
-* and you are either standing ONE METER above the ground,
+* and you are either standing ONE METER above the ground at zero pitch and roll,
 * or you are publishing the drone pose,
-* and the pitch and roll are both zero in either case

-then you should see a non-empty list of targets, and a bounding box around the target.
-If you click at one of the entries, it will be highlighted (red color), and its unique id will be published at ```downward_target_debug/selected```.
+you should see a non-empty list of targets, and a bounding box around the target.
+Clicking one of the entries will highlight it in red, and its ID will be published at ```downward_target_debug/selected```.

 If not, we need to calibrate intrinsics, extrinsics (camera mounting point), or color thresholds.